truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Logical Block Size" field and "Disable Physical Block Size Reporting" checkbox have been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

+* A warning message now occurs if you stop the iSCSI service when initiators are connected.
+Type :command:`ctladm islist` to determine the names of the connected initiators.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: